-Company of Heroes and Starcraft had sufficient answers to these questions but MOBAs challenged those answers.
-Are complex multi-unit controls necessary to creating that sort of gameplay?
-MOBAs told us that, no, multi-unit controls are not necessary.
-Can teamwork create ever deeper strategic experiences?
+Company of Heroes and Starcraft certainly had answers, but MOBAs challenged those answers.
+Are complex multi-unit controls necessary to create that sort of gameplay?
+MOBAs told us that, no, multi-unit controls are not required.
+Can teamwork create more profound strategic experiences ever?
 Yes, says MOBAs.

-It’s almost too perfect a parable when we further consider that MOBAs were literally an extension of RTS.
-The original DOTA or Defense of the Ancients was a Warcraft III mod.
-This is the exact type of model drift Kuhn describes.
+It’s too perfect a parable when we further consider that MOBAs were an extension of RTS to begin with.
+The original DOTA or Defense of the Ancients was a Warcraft III mod, and this is the exact type of model drift Kuhn describes.

 Next, Kuhn would predict, comes a model crisis.
-As MOBAs started to sipcion players from RTS, the genre has a chance to strike back and incorporate these elements.
-From a Kuhnian perspective, failure to do so would result in it’s death.
-Incorporation was attempted, but resoundly rejected.
+As MOBAs started to siphon players from RTS, the genre had a chance to strike back and incorporate these elements.
+From a Kuhnian perspective, failure to do so would result in its death, yet incorporation was attempted and resoundingly rejected.
 Dawn of War III tried to add strong hero units with deep in-session progression.
 Relic misunderstood the questions MOBAs were trying to answer and copied the wrong elements.
-Perhaps more importantly, RTS never had a strong free-to-play answer, Starcraft was too little too late.
+Perhaps more importantly, RTS never had a full free-to-play answer; Starcraft was too little too late.
 Kuhn would call the period of conflict “revolutionary science” and the MOBA victory a paradigm shift.

 Dawn of War II and DOTA 2 Steam PSU

 However, it’s not always the case that incorporation will fail.
 Hearthstone rapidly created Battlegrounds to repel the threat of Auto-Battlers.
-It seems to have worked, but the lack of monetization in Battlegrounds has lead to year-over-year revenue declines.
+It seems to have worked, but the lack of monetization in Battlegrounds leads to year-over-year revenue declines.

-The Kuhnian model suggests framing a given game under a “game theory”.
-What is the game trying to answer in the genre it’s fight for?
+The Kuhnian model suggests framing a given game under a “game theory.”
+What is the game trying to answer in the genre it’s fighting in?
 What are the existing answers (if any)?
 Why is it worth answering?
-This is extremely useful for teams to consider.
-Generally, pitches I’ve seen describe the game’s vision rather then the game as a back and forth conversation with market participants.
+It’s instrumental for teams to consider these questions.
+Generally, pitches I’ve seen describe the game’s vision rather than the game as a back and forth conversation with market participants.

-In the 60+ years since The Structure of Scientific Revolutions, a lot of Kuhn’s original ideas have been challenged.
-Despite this, Kuhn provides a rich model to think about why some game genres live and others die.
+In the 60+ years since The Structure of Scientific Revolutions, philosophers of science have challenged a good deal of Kuhn’s original ideas.
+Despite this, Kuhn provides a rich model for why some game genres live and others die.